Our Regular Venues

 Bishopsgate, London EC2M 3TL

-Having survived the Great Fire and World War II with only the loss of one window, on 24 April 1993 the church was damaged by the IRA bomb in Bishopsgate.
-After three and a half years of extensive restoration, the church and its records were returned to their former glory, including a new stained glass window commissioned by the Worshipful Company of Bowyers.
+Having survived the Great Fire and World War II with only the loss of one window, on 24 April 1993 it was damaged by the IRA bomb in Bishopsgate.
+Restoration work following the bombing included a fine new stained glass window commissioned by the Worshipful Company of Bowyers; more recently the interior was completely refurbished and can now be seen again in its full Georgian splendour.

 The Cheshire Cheese Pub